andrewwoan/codrops-fan-museum/README.md

 # 🥰🥰 Inspo & Credits!!! 🥰🥰

 Of course huge shoutout to the whole community for making things possible!!
-Three.js and Blender are so so amazing.
-Here are a list of the original creators for some of the things I used in this project.
+Three.js and Blender are so so amazing!!!
+Here are a list of the original creators for some of the things I used in this project:

 - [The Adam | Blender techniques](https://www.youtube.com/watch?v=gw885XAKYiI)
 - [sketching in blender | Blender techniques](https://youtu.be/JSuWu4EXVZw)